 Once everything powered up, we were prompted to hold a QR code in front of the Arlo to connect it to our phone; however, we were told by the app we needed to be on our router’s 2.4 GHz channel – that’s the only Wi-Fi the Arlo will connect to.
 Keep in mind that while the 5 GHz channel usually offers faster speeds,2 2.4 GHz has an easier time traveling through walls and other material, yielding a better overall experience.3

 After it connected, we were prompted to name the unit.
 We went with “Front Door” because we weren’t feeling particularly creative that night.
-Then, the automatic firmware update initiated, taking about 5 minutes or so.
+Then, the automatic firmware update initiated, taking about five minutes or so.
 After testing to make sure it was working through the app, we were off to the races.

-With our purchase, Arlo included a 3-month trial to Arlo Smart, their subscription service that enables 30 days of cloud recording and some of the unit’s more advanced features like object detection, e911, and customizable activity zones.
+With our purchase, Arlo included a three-month trial to Arlo Smart, their subscription service that enables 30 days of cloud recording and some of the unit’s more advanced features like object detection, e911, and customizable activity zones.
 This plan is no longer available, unfortunately, but it was replaced by the more streamline Arlo Secure.4 The subscription costs $4.99 per month per camera or $12.99 if you have multiple cameras.
 We recommend subscribing to continue using some of the doorbell’s unique features.

 Right off the bat, we were very happy with Arlo’s performance.
 It felt super responsive, and both the video and audio quality were more than adequate.
 It doesn’t offer the super-high, 1920 x 1440 definition of the August video doorbell, but its 1536 x 1536 resolution certainly gets the job done – and gets it done reliably.
 That consistency, in our opinion, is far more important than being able to read the tracking number on a package left on your doorstep.